TSRohit99/Sylheti_Bloggers/README.md

 ```

 ## Cons
 - Users have to wait after registration for login into their account until their accounts get approved by an admin.
-This apporach is introdcued from the eariler version as I am not using any traditional user auth as JWT.
+This apporach is introdcued from the eariler version as I am not using any traditional user auth and email verification.

 ## Author